 What Are Cognitive Biases?Cognitive biases are errors in thinking that occur when making decisions or judgments.
 Cognitive biases are usually caused by:

 - Disdain for others

 List of Common Cognitive BiasesHere are 20 common cognitive biases that affect us all:

-- Anchoring When making decisions, Anchoring is a bias which involves factoring in one piece of information too heavily.
+- Anchoring When making decisions, anchoring is a bias that involves factoring in one piece of information too heavily.
 Anchoring occurs when a person overly relies on, or anchors to, a specific piece of information.
 Once the so-called anchor has been established, there is a bias towards the anchor.